 This was the last but not least update of 2018.
 By rolling out custom reports, Search Ads intended to help slice and dice the performance data at the app, storefront, campaign, ad group, or keyword levels.
 So, how does this new functionality help app advertisers?

 Firstly, reporting has become more flexible and can be tailored up to the needs of a particular publisher.
 Search Ads offers predefined reports, which can be further customized to include the required metrics, dimensions and date range.

 Secondly, publishers are free to choose how often they want to run reports – daily, weekly, monthly or only once.
 The data are brought together in an automatically generated CSV file.
 This means that more time can be spent on account optimization and reaching goals.

 It’s been a fruitful year for Apple Search Ads.
 The ad network is advancing, and we at SearchAdsHQ do our best to keep up.
+We even gathered all key Apple Search benchmarks in our App Store ads performance report.
 We’re polishing our platform to automate operations where possible, bring data transparency and easy management on scale, and on top of it, help you hit your advertising KPIs.

 What we have to offer?
 We were the first Search Ads manager to add creative sets analytics.
 SearchAdsHQ supports all the available storefronts, provides cohort analysis, advanced automatic rules as well as automated CPA bidder.
 Try out these and other handy features of our platform to enhance your Search Ads experience.